Canopy Growth Corporation (CGC) return on Assets touches -16.90: These Shares are Poised for Major Movement

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-It is quite necessary to find out the efficiency of the corporate organization, which has 4434 number of employees on its payroll.
+It is quite fundamental to gauge the extent of the productivity of the business which is accounted for 4434 workers.
 It has generated 89,935 per worker during the last fiscal year.
 Meanwhile, its income per employee was -297,999.
 The stock had 4.05 Receivables turnover and 0.05 Total Asset turnover.
 For the Profitability, stocks gross margin was -25.93, operating margin was -257.00 and Pretax Margin of -362.27.

 Canopy Growth Corporation (CGC) Ownership Facts and Figures

-Sometimes it is also beneficial to study the sentiment of large-scale investors towards the stock of the Canopy Growth Corporation industry.
+Another important factor to analyze is how key investors are playing towards the stock of the Drug Manufacturers – Specialty & Generic industry.
 Canopy Growth Corporation’s current insider ownership accounts for 39.05%, in contrast to 12.51% institutional ownership.
 According to the most recent insider trade that took place on Nov 13, this organization’s President sold 4,372 shares at the rate of 31.40, making the entire transaction reach 137,281 in total value, affecting insider ownership by 0.
 Preceding that transaction, on Nov 13, Company’s President sold 86,666 for 31.38, making the whole transaction’s value amount to 2,719,579.
 This particular insider is now the holder of 185,293 in total.

 Canopy Growth Corporation (CGC) Earnings and Revenue Records